UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_run.rst

 .. admonition:: Workflow  FIX and perhaps MOVE TO LATER

-   In addition to loading Julia, you will also often need to load site-installed modules for Python packages, or use own-installed Julia packages.
+   In addition to loading Julia, you will also often need to load site-installed modules for Julia packages, or use own-installed Julia packages.
 The work-flow would be something like this:

    1) Load Julia: `module load julia/<version>`` ``Julia`` at HPC2N
-   2) Activate your virtual environment (optional): `` ``
+   2) Activate your virtual environment (optional) (this will be discussed in **Isolated environments**)
    3) Start Julia or run Julia script: ``julia``
    4) Install any extra Julia packages (optional): ``> Pkg.add <julia package>``